brain-score/language/docs/source/modules/benchmark_tutorial.rst

 A benchmark runs the experiment on a (model) subject candidate in the :code:`__call__` method, and compares model predictions against experimental data.
+All interactions with the model are via methods defined in the :doc:`ArtificialSubject <./artificial_subject>` interface -- this allows all present and future models to be tested on your benchmark.

 For example: